 The Elementary Teachers’ Federation of Ontario (ETFO) is a professional and protective organization, representing over 83,000 teachers and educators employed in the public elementary schools of Ontario.

-Their public website, made by Inorbital, is an essential communication platform used to inform members, engage the media, parents and the public on the critical issues of public education in Ontario.
+Their public website, made by Inorbital, is an essential communication platform used to inform members and engage the media, parents, and the public on the critical issues of public education in Ontario.

 While having a very specific audience in mind, the ETFO’s website is an enjoyable ride.
 Besides fresh and accessible design, it utilizes a simple layout and content hierarchy that makes navigating through every page a breeze.

 Sporting different hues of purple, yellow, blue, and red to accentuate every page element, from photographs, and written content to CTAs, the website emerges as a cheerful and colorful place, acting as an embodiment of the organization’s logo and a reflection of the diverse nature of the union.